Eat for the season.

 What’s in season is what you should be eating.

-Think apples, cranberries, fresh brussel sprouts, cauliflower, delicata squash, romanesco broccoli, rutabaga, rainbow carrots, leeks and beets.
-My garden still has loads of kale and there are still some dandelion greens to be found.
+Think apples, pears, cranberries, fresh brussel sprouts, cauliflower, delicata squash, romanesco broccoli, rutabaga, rainbow carrots, leeks and beets.
+Look to your farmer's market and local grocer to see what's in season.

 Need some seasonal recipe ideas?
-Check out my Vibrant Living Recipes Web page, a collection of curated recipes for healthy eating.
+Check out the recipes page on my website, a collection of curated recipes for healthy eating.

 Need reminders for what to do to stay healthy in Autumn?
 Check out How to Live Vibrantly in Autumn Tip Sheet.